-TV ANTENNA: For detailed operating information and maintenance please refer to the owner's manual supplied by the manufacturer.
+TV ANTENNA (option): For detailed operating information and maintenance please refer to the owner's manual supplied by the manufacturer.

-SMOKE DETECTOR: A battery-powered smoke detector complying with ANSI A119.2/NFPA 501C is mounted on the ceiling in the living/cooking area of your camper.
+SMOKE DETECTOR: A battery-powered smoke detector complying with ANSI A119.2/NFPA 501C is mounted on the ceiling in the living/cooking area of your RV.
 Please read the owner's manual supplied by the manufacturer for details on testing and caring for this important safety device.

-FIRE EXTINGUISHER: The fire extinguisher is mounted on the wall near the entry door of your camper.
+FIRE EXTINGUISHER: The fire extinguisher is mounted on the wall near the entry door of your RV.
 Please read the owner's manual supplied by the manufacturer for details on testing and maintenance on this important safety device.

-CARBON MONOXIDE (CO) DETECTOR: The CO detector is usually mounted In the ward above the bed in the cab-over of your camper.
+CARBON MONOXIDE (CO) DETECTOR: The CO detector is usually mounted In the ward above the bed in the cab-over of your Truck Camper, it is usually located in the main living area of your trailer..
 IMPORTANT: This detector is designed to provide warning when low levels of carbon monoxide are detected in the surrounding air.
 CARBON MONOXIDE GAS IS POISON.
 Utmost care should be taken to avoid the danger of CO poisoning.

-IT IS VERY IMPORTANT TO read the owner's manual supplied by the manufacturer of the CO detector for details on testing and maintenance on this important safety device.
-The unit should be tested to insure that it is operating properly before each trip and frequently during the time you are staying in the camper.
+IMPORTANT: Read the owner's manual supplied by the manufacturer of the CO detector for details on testing and maintenance on this important safety device.
+The unit should be tested to insure that it is operating properly before each trip and frequently during the time you are staying in the RV.